Stochastic simulations#

 Using Catalyst (recommended)#

-Catalyst.jl is a domain-specific language (DSL) package to solve law of mass action problems.
+SciML/Catalyst.jl is a domain-specific language (DSL) package to simulate chemical reaction networks.

 using Catalyst